-AOE/Extended Campus/Graduate Programs only – Books can be purchased on campus at the Barnes & Noble Bookstore.
-The bookstore accepts cash, VISA, and MasterCard payments.
+Graduate Programs only – Books can be purchased on campus at the Barnes & Noble Bookstore.
+The Bookstore accepts cash, VISA, and MasterCard payments.
 Students may complete a “Book Bucks Transfer” form to move excess financial aid funds from their account to their Camel Card.
-The Camel Card serves as a campus debit card and may be used at the bookstore for purchases.
+The Camel Card serves as a campus debit card and may be used at the Bookstore for purchases.
 The Barnes & Noble Bookstore may be contacted at 910-893-1453.

 - Deposit funds to the student’s card by visiting Campus Card.
 Setting up an account will allow you to add funds and view all balances.

 - Visit the Bursar’s Office.
-We accept cash, check, MasterCard, Discover and Visa.
+We accept cash or checks.
 Be sure to tell the cashier you’re depositing to the Camel Card so it isn’t posted to your student account.

-- Mail a check, money order, or certified funds to the Business Office.
+- Mail a check, money order, or certified funds to the Bursar’s Office.
 Be sure to note “for deposit to the Camel Card” and include your student ID number on your remittance.

-- AOE/Extended Campus/Graduate Programs may transfer excess financial aid from the student account to the Camel Card.
+- Graduate program students may transfer excess financial aid from the student account to the Camel Card.
 If you have excess financial aid (a credit balance on your student account) complete the “Book Bucks Transfer” form.

 In order to obtain a Camel Card, a student must be an accepted applicant or registered student and present a valid picture ID.
 Staff members must be currently employed with Campbell University and show a valid picture ID.
 Valid picture ID includes valid driver’s license, state ID and passports.
 Camel Cards are made in the Bryan Hall Lounge.
 Camel Cards may be made at various locations on campus during orientation, registration, and other peak periods.
 Students and guests will be notified of locations during these times.

-AOE/Extended Campus/Graduate Programs only – Excess financial aid on your student account can be transferred to Book Bucks and loaded on your Camel/Student ID Card .
+Graduate Programs only – Excess financial aid on your student account can be transferred to Book Bucks and loaded on your Camel/Student ID Card .
 To request a transfer, select the “Book Bucks Transfer” icon on the Bursar’s Office webpage.
 You will receive an email from the Business Office once your funds have been transferred, at which time you may purchase your books online or in person.
-Main campus undergraduate students are not eligible.
+Main campus undergraduate and AOE students are not eligible.